MISP/MISP/docs/INSTALL.ubuntu1804.md

     If you want to add the misp modules functionality, follow the setup procedure described in misp-modules:<br />
     https://github.com/MISP/misp-modules#how-to-install-and-start-misp-modules<br />
     Then the enrichment, export and import modules can be enabled in MISP via the settings.

+# INSTALL.debian.sh

+!!! notice
+    The following section is an administrative section that is used by the "[INSTALL.debian.sh](https://raw.githubusercontent.com/MISP/MISP/2.4/INSTALL/INSTALL.debian.sh)" script.
+    Please ignore.

+{!generic/supportFunctions.md!}